blacklightpy/vaultofknowledge/Z2-Rough Notes 2/Thoughts to Complete/Common Problems with Religions.md

 		- The Vedic texts were originally written by Indo-Europeans with positive goals, describing mythological civilizations comprised of a hierarchical society, where the roles are taken up by choice, but as time went on, it was used to segregate people into castes, and also started rampant idol worship
 	- Justification for Rituals
 		- Dharma Shastra defines laws, but if you keep asking why questions, the only answer will be that it is the will of god.
+	- Child Marriage
+		- It is so that a prepubescent girl will completely surrender to her husband, as she will not think outside of the box, and see her husband as Parameshwara
 - Sree Narayana Religion
 	- Casteist Superiority Complex
 		- Sree Narayana Guru said "one caste, one religion, for all man"